dianacoups/MadinaDianaCS2105/README.md

 Account class is the base class for all account types to store all the child class object in a single container.
-SavingAccount class is an account for Yearly Interest Rate for profit Checking account class is an account for Transaction Fee Menu class provides Menu driven User Interaction.
+SavingAccount class is an account for Yearly Interest Rate for profit Checking account class is an account for Transaction Fee.
+Menu class provides Menu driven User Interaction.
 User can create and select an account, deposit, withdraw Funds.

 P.S.